 For payment use cases, you can pre-fill the amount the user needs to send.- Amount in Crypto: To specify an amount in a specific cryptocurrency, add the

-array. - Amount in Fiat: To specify an amount in fiat (e.g., USD) that will be converted to the crypto equivalent at the time of the transaction, add the
+Amountkey to an object within thetoAddressesarray. - Amount in Fiat: To specify an amount in fiat (e.g., USD) that will be converted to the crypto equivalent at the time of the transaction, add the

-key directly within thetransferOptions
+AmountInFiatkey directly within thetransferOptionsobject.

 Example (AmountInFiat):